What is PRP?

 Since 2008, Dr. Noel Peterson has been a well-known researcher and pioneer in the use of PRP, frequently lecturing on prolotherapy and training physicians all over North and South America in the harvesting and use of PRP derived growth factors.
 While many physicians utilize PRP, only a small minority have the skills and training to properly diagnose and skillfully treat the multitude of conditions that PRP can help.

 While many patients and physicians are just learning about PRP, it has been effectively used for decades in many fields of medicine including sports medicine, dentistry, orthopedics, neurosurgery, ophthalmology, ENT (ear, nose, throat), and even cosmetic surgery.
-At ORM, we have pioneered other uses for PRP-derived growth factors, including dry eye syndrome, post-concussion syndrome and other degenerative neurological conditions.
+At ORM, we have pioneered many uses for PRP-derived growth factors, including dry eye syndrome, aesthetic skin restoration, hair loss, female sexual dysfunction and bladder leakage, interstitial cystitis, post-concussion syndrome and other degenerative neurological conditions.

 PRP stands for platelet rich plasma.
 The normal platelet count in human blood is 150,000- 350,000/microliter.
 PRP is defined as one million platelets per microliter in a small volume of plasma with a full complement of clotting factors.